kitten23/FFMpegGlue.js/README.md

 wasm media codec based on ffmpeg

 # Background
 Nov 2018.
-I'm searching a way to decode hevc data in browser.
+I'm searching a way to decode hevc video in browser.
 As wiki says https://en.wikipedia.org/wiki/HTML5_video, only safari/android support hevc, thus using mse api is not capable.
 In node this can be done easily by calling native lib (like ffmpeg), so port ffmepg as a wasm module may do the same thing.